fengxia41103/myblog/content/thoughts/mind.md

 (according to the book author).
 Nonetheless, I firmly believe the act and the thought of braining washing anyone, for however the purpose and agenda, is evil.
-This come from my underline belief that if there were one thing that is completely free in this world, it is the mind, and to me, guarding its freedom is the last line of defense of humanity.
+This come from my underline belief that if there were one thing that is completly free in this world, it is the mind, and to me, guarding its freedom is the last line of defense of humanity.
 That's why I view the way internet is being blocked in China as a pure act against humanity and society because it is artificially